Learning to Route and Schedule LLMs from User Retrials via Contextual Queueing Bandits: Introduction

 \item We propose ACQB for CQB-MNL that allows efficient learning of the unknown MNL model while guaranteeing queue stability.
 In each time step, Thompson sampling or uniform exploration is performed.
 Here, the probability of running uniform exploration decreases as time goes on.

 \item ACQB is an ``anytime" algorithm suitable for continuous LLM services.
 It works without prior knowledge of the time horizon or the traffic slackness parameter.
 These parameters are usually unavailable a priori.

-\item We establish that ACQB simultaneously achieves a cumulative regret of $\tildeO{\sqrt{t}}$ for learning the MNL model and a queue length regret of $\tildeO{t^{-1/4}}$, ensuring convergence to optimal queue length, for any large $t$.
+We establish that ACQB simultaneously achieves a cumulative regret of $\tildeO{\sqrt{t}}$ for learning the MNL model and a queue length regret of $\tildeO{t^{-1/4}}$, ensuring convergence to optimal queue length, for any large $t$.